 The student podcast episodes covered a range of topics including rain gardens, lighting, carbon offsets, the decision-making that goes into building new buildings, composting toilets, where our energy comes from, the trade-offs that we need to consider when purchasing food, greening the chemistry labs, waste and the party culture at Williams, and why it’s so hard to do the right thing.

-In a few weeks these audio stories will be up on iTunes and the sustainability website.
-Stay tuned!
+These audio stories can be found on Soundcloud, Stitcher, Applepodcasts, and the sustainability website.

 You can also listen to other student-created audio stories here:

 “Podcasts from the Farm” Winter Study course 2017